codvi20/codvi20/README.md

 There is no record of the activity of the users.

 There is a list of potential risks and the countermeasures [here](risk-and-measures.md).

+## Code structure - to readers
+### The device side
+In `device-core` you can find two folders: `src` where the Javascript with de ide logic is, and `test` where some tests try to execute the code in a simple way.

+### The server side
+We've created a simple demo for the server to be deployed in Google Cloud.

+Under `gcloud` folder, the stuff for server side is present.

+The most important file is `server.js`, a simple implementation of server side functionallity based in express.

+### The Android specific wrapper
+Under `android` folder we've placed the Android SDK project.
+It's an hypbrid application that wrapps Javascript in an index.html specific for Android.
+See `app/src/main/assets/www/index.html` for the Main single page of the application.
+It's loaded in a WebView in file `app/src/main/java/com/codvi20/android/MainActivity.java`.
+And that's all our knowledge on mobile apps, sorry.